nhsconnect/nhslogin/src/interface-spec-doc.md

 The specification document is available [here](https://github.com/nhsconnect/nhslogin/blob/master/NHS%20login%20-%20Interface%20Specification%20-%20Federation%20v1.8.docx?raw=true).

 N.B.
-This is a Word document that we are currently in the process of moving to this site.
+We are currently in the process of moving the content from the Word document to this site.